jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 The Add Home Section dialog will now prompt you to enter and format the content that will appear in the side panel for the home section.
 You can type directly into the built-in rich text editor.
 You can also paste text into the editor from word processing programs in which case the formatting is carried over into the editor.
 You can also embed graphics, images and videos in with the text.
 You can also define "story actions" in the section's text so that, for example, clicking a word automatically zooms the main stage's map to a particular location.
 (We'll show you how to set up these actions in **Section VII.
 Set up “story actions”** below).

 We will use the following text:
->In May 2001, a group of men attempted to cross the Mexican border into the desert of southern Arizona, through the deadliest region of the continent, the "Devil's Highway."
-Three years later, Luis Alberto Urrea wrote about what happened to them.
-The result was a national bestseller, a Pulitzer Prize finalist, a "book of the year" in multiple newspapers, and a work proclaimed as a modern American classic.
-(Amazon).
+>Luis Alberto Urrea's 2004 chronicle The Devil's Highway: A True Story describes the deaths of fourteen Mexican men in the Sonoran desert of southern Arizona, as well as the rescue of twelve other men by the U.S. Border Patrol.
+The men were migrating to the U.S. for economic opportunities.
+The fourteenth chapter of the book, "Helicopters," describes numerous deaths and rescues in detail, and geolocates the deceased in the harsh desert landscape.
 >
 > Scroll down to follow their journey.